ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 One situation where small sample sizes might still yield high statistical significance is if we're running a paired samples experiments.
 In paired experiments we have two different measurements for each instance in the sample, for example, by running different models on the same data point.

-[Goutte & Gaussier (2005)](https://link.springer.com/chapter/10.1007/978-3-540-31865-1_25) have an interesting approach to this problem.
+[Goutte & Gaussier (2005)](https://link.springer.com/chapter/10.1007/978-3-540-31865-1_25){{< cite "goutteProbabilisticInterpretationPrecision2005" >}} have an interesting approach to this problem.
 For two competing systems on the same dataset, all predictions can fall into 1 of 3 outcomes:
 1. System 1 is correct, while system 2 is incorrect
 2. System 1 is incorrect, while system 2 is correct
 3. Both system 1 and system 2 agree on their decision